ziyadahmed-as/wireframing/README.md

   Wireframes encourage early feedback from team members and users, making it easier to refine ideas before committing to detailed design.

 ---
+## 5. Wireframing in Practice

+Wireframing is not just a planning tool—it often prevents major usability issues from surfacing later in development.

+### Real-World Scenario
+In a project to design an **online booking system**, the initial wireframes revealed that the checkout process required users to navigate through **four separate screens** to confirm a booking.
+This flow was flagged as confusing during the wireframing review stage.

+- **Issue Identified:** Too many steps in the booking flow increased the risk of user drop-off.
+- **Resolution:** The team revised the wireframe to consolidate the process into **two streamlined screens**, making it faster and easier for users to complete a booking.
+- **Impact on Final Product:** The simplified flow improved overall usability, reduced user frustration, and increased successful bookings after launch.

+### Summary
+This example highlights how wireframing serves as a **low-cost, high-impact checkpoint** in software development.
+By identifying usability challenges early, teams can adjust workflows before significant resources are spent on design and coding.
+Ultimately, wireframing ensures the final product is **user-friendly, efficient, and aligned with user needs**.